jportella93/uma-zuasti-blog/src/pages/publicaciones/2024-06-22-conexiones-cerebrales-y-el-funcionamiento-psicológico-integral-hacia-una-identidad-integrada.md

 **Referencias**

-_1. Pessoa, L.(2013) The cognitive-Emotional Brain: FromInteractions to Integration.
+_1. Pessoa, L.(2013) The cognitive-Emotional Brain: From Interactions to Integration.
 MIT Press._

 _2. Rolls,E.T.(2019).
 The Brain, Emotion, and Depression.
 Oxford University Press._

 _3.Northoff,G. (2014).
 Unlocking the Brain :Volume 2: Consciousness.
-Oxford University Press_
+Oxford University Press._

 _4. LeDoux, J(2015).Anxious: Using the Brain to understand and Treat Fear and Anxiety._

  Uma Zuasti